You are not alone!

 The Cincinnati Center for Autism not only offers a full time school program, but also offers a wide variety of appointment based services, which reflect our continuum of services.
 Applied Behavior Analysis, Consultation, Occupational Therapy, Speech Language Therapy and Music Therapy are all offered by appointment to meet individual needs.

-The Cincinnati Center for Autism offers two, three-week long sessions in the summer to provide an opportunity for year round services.
+The Cincinnati Center for Autism offers a month long session in June to provide an opportunity for students to attend our programs beyond the 10 month academic year.
 Students can come to our Camp Ability program, our Extended School Year service, or for a Functional Analysis.

 The summer program is designed to provide the structure and consistency that support skill retention in students with autism.
 Students are placed in ratios of 1:1, 1:3, with groupings based on approximate age and skill level.